tc39/proposal-function-pipe-flow/README.md

 )
 ```

-The first sub-function is applied to `input`,
+The first callback is applied to `input`,
-then the second sub-function is applied to the first sub-function’s result,
+then the second callback is applied to the first callback’s result,
 and so forth.
 In other words, function piping occurs from left to right.

-Each sub-function is expected to be a unary function.
+Each callback is expected to be a unary function.

 If `Function.pipe` receives only one argument, then it will return `input` by default.\
 If `Function.pipe` receives no arguments, then it will return `undefined`.